 What a Wonderful World – Louis Armstrong

-The previous paragraph is an excerpt from my novel “The Return Of The Army Of Light” and it is perhaps the most personal I got as the voice of the narrator in the story.
+The previous paragraph is an excerpt from my novel “The Return Of The Army Of Light”; it is perhaps the most personal I got as the narrator’s voice in the story.
 You see, that’s something that I often do.
 In particular, when I’m pissed off at humanity.
 I take on the streets and try to find beauty around me.
-I like to examine people in detail and try to find out what makes them beautiful to me at that particular moment.
-It could be a smile, a flip of the hair, or an unhurried pace.
-I can spend my entire walk back home from work examining people, and finding beauty in every single one of them.
+I like to examine people in detail and find out what makes them beautiful to me at that moment.
+It could be a smile, a hair flip, or an unhurried pace.
+I can spend my entire walk back home from work examining people and finding beauty in every single one of them.

 By the time I get home, I’m happy to be able to see the world, again, the way God – any God – intended it to be.

 Song Title: What a Wonderful World – 1967 Artist: Louis Armstrong Genre: Jazz Composer: Bob Thiele, George David Weiss Lyrics: Bob Thiele, George David Weiss Album: Louis Armstrong’s All-Time Greatest Hits

 Favourite Lyrics: I see skies of blue and clouds of white / The bright blessed day, the dark sacred night / And I think to myself what a wonderful world.